NHR3-UCLA/ngmm_tools/README.md

 # Non-ergodic Methodology and Modeling Tools

 This repository contains software tools for developing Nonergodic Ground Motion Models (NGMMs) based on the varying coefficient (Landwehr et al., 2016) and cell-specific anelastic attention approach (Dawood and Rodriguez‐Marek, 2013).
 Developed tools are available for R using the statistical package (R-INLA, https://www.r-inla.org/) and in python using the CMDSTAN and PYSTAN interface packages for the Bayesian software (Stan, https://mc-stan.org/).
+Documentation and detailed instructions on the use of the developed tools is provided in [Lavrentiadis et al., 2022a GIRS report](https://www.risksciences.ucla.edu/girs-reports/2022/04).
+A general introduction and considerations for the development of NGMMs are presented in Lavrentiadis et al., 2022b.

 ## Home Page
 The project's home page with links to the various project deliverables is: https://www.risksciences.ucla.edu/nhr3/ngmm